elotroalex/chiens/_texts/translation.md

 - {:.sp} The Archbishop.

-- Come on, I hear the toads' pearly flute and the rough crunches of
+- Come on, I hear the toads' pearly flute and the rough crunch of
 - night crickets.
 Ooha.
 Brrooha.

 *(The gods get up.
 The group goes out slowly, each trailing behind a buckling attached to the end of a wire.)*